 C/C++ Code C example of how to use the encryption plugin and pass the key from a client application.

 Or alternatively you can use the following new function in ibase.h:

 /*******************************************/ /* Set callback for database crypt plugins */ /*******************************************/ ISC_STATUS ISC_EXPORT fb_database_crypt_callback(ISC_STATUS*, FB_NAMESPACE_USE(Firebird, ICryptKeyCallback*)); #ifdef __cplusplus } /* extern "C" */ #endif

 The second parameter is declared as void*, because of the use of namespace Firebird (where the interfaces live) breaks the old-style ibase.h.
 This can cause problems when passing some implementations of ICallback due to incorrect type casts.

 To avoid it one should first cast the pointer to the implementation of ICallback* like this:

 CryptKey key; ICryptKeyCallback* cb = &key; fb_database_crypt_callback(status, cb);

 Example of a Visual C++ Class that uses fb_database_crypt_callback.

-In the configuration files Callback.conf and KeyFile.conf it is now possible to use the parameter ShareKey.
-When set to false (default is true) it will require a key for each database attachment.
+In the configuration files Callback.conf and KeyFile.conf it is now possible to use the parameter ShareKey, where a key received from a client application will be shared between connections in SuperServer mode.
+When set to false (default is true) it will then require a key for each database attachment:

 On purchase of an appropriate server license a download of the software will be made available.
 A server license costs $250.00 and will allow you to encrypt multiple databases on that server.
 Should you wish to use the encryption plugin with an embedded application or for deployment to multiple servers you can purchase an unlimited use license for $2499.00.